Captainistz/license-plate-detector/README.md

 # License-Plate Detector

 Hi!
 This project was created for SMTE Project Contest.
-Still in working! 😁
+Still in working! 😁 (Abandoned)

 ## About
 This project can be detected and read Thai license plate using [Image Processing](https://en.wikipedia.org/wiki/Digital_image_processing) and [Optical Character Recognition](https://en.wikipedia.org/wiki/Optical_character_recognition)